 - To make sure that all the documentation (promotional materials, Call for applications, Application form guideline, Application form) is accessible to each student and that language barrier does not prevent interested students from applying.
 Additionally, organisations have the possibility to help the students by translating their project proposals from their native language to English.

-All organisations that are interested to apply will be able to do so in period from February 26th to March 26th 2018.
+All organisations that are interested to apply will be able to do so by January 11th 2019.